 2. What type of financial aid does Baylor offer?

-Baylor offers academic scholarships based on a combination of test scores or grade point average and class rank.
-In addition, students may apply for need-based aid, such as grants, institutional awards, loans and work-study eligibility, by submitting the FAFSA.
+Baylor offers academic scholarships based on a combination of test scores, class rank and/or grade point average.
+In addition, students may apply for need-based aid such as grants, loans and work-study, by submitting the FAFSA.
 Baylor offers a select number of denominational scholarships, departmental scholarships and talent-based scholarships.
 For a complete listing of all available types of aid, visit the Types of Aid page.

 3. Is your admissions policy need-blind?